 Registrant's general process for addressing the Y2K issue is (i) to inventory all systems that may have a potential Y2K impact, (ii) to determine the materiality of these non-Y2K ready systems, (iii) to replace and test, correct and test, or prepare for the failure of material items that have been determined to be non-Y2K ready, and (iv) to prepare contingency plans.
 Some, less critical systems may not be fully Y2K ready, but are not anticipated to materially affect Registrant's operations.
+Registrant believes that, as of September 30, 1999, all mission critical inventory items are Y2K ready for the date change from the year 1999 to 2000.

 Registrant is significantly dependent on third party suppliers, such as energy and telecommunication companies and wholesale water suppliers.
 In order to conduct its business, Registrant has initiated due diligence with certain of its major service providers to address their Y2K readiness.
 In the event that such suppliers might be adversely affected by Y2K, Registrant is preparing its contingency plan which will likely include, among other things, increased staffing during critical periods, manual back-up for automated systems and the use of portable generators capable of providing power during a black-out.
+Registrant exercised the first of several "dry runs" on August 26, 1999 which simulated a Y2K situation that implemented Registrant's contingency plan.
+The dry run proved to be an effective exercise that identified areas of strength and weakness, and provided real-life experience from which to make informed decisions about future dry runs and Y2K preparation.

 Registrant does not have, and may never fully have, sufficient information about the Y2K exposure or remediation plans of these third parties to adequately predict the risks posed by them to Registrant.
 If the third parties have Y2K problems that are not remedied, resulting problems could include loss of utility services and disruption of water supplies.